 The Santa Clara Valley Medical Center project has been delayed while the general contractor redesigns the steam pipe.
 And, the general contractor is now facing scrutiny as more details of this explosion come to light.
 While the injured worker was permitted to file a workers’ compensation claim against his employer as a result of the incident, it will be interesting to see if facts are revealed here which show that he also has a right to sue the general contractor.
 While he cannot sue his own employer, if the general contractor was at fault for the incident, then the injured worker can sue to recover personal injury damages (i.e., for wage loss, pain and suffering, etc.).
 Since the benefits in the workers’ compensation system in California are very limited, it is important that anyone injured on the job assess whether he/she has additional remedies such as the right to sue a third party.

 At Butler Viadro, our construction site accident lawyers understand the complexities involved when workers suffer injuries at construction sites, and when general contractors may be held liable for worker injuries.
-For more information, or if you have been harmed at a job site, please contact the experienced Oakland personal injury lawyers at Butler Viadro, LLP for an immediate consultation.
+For more information, or if you have been harmed at a job site, please contact the experienced Oakland personal injury lawyers at Viadro Law, LLP for an immediate consultation.